Galilean moons: Pre-discovery

-Chinese astronomical records report that in 365 BC, Gan De detected what might have been a moon of Jupiter, probably Ganymede, with the naked eye.
-However, Gan De reported the color of the companion as reddish, which is puzzling since moons are too faint for their color to be perceived with the naked eye.
+Chinese astronomical records report that in 365 BC, Gan De observed a small reddish star beside Jupiter, which might have been a moon of Jupiter, possibly Ganymede, with the naked eye.
+However, Gan De reported the color of the companion as reddish, which is puzzling since Ganymede is too faint for its color to be perceived with the naked eye.
 Shi Shen and Gan De together made fairly accurate observations of the five major planets.
+If the companion is indeed Ganymede, this might predate Galileo's discovery by around two millennia.